-- 1. Purpose.
+1. Purpose.
 Manchester is a town defined by a diverse and heterogeneous architectural context.
 Despite the heterogeneous nature of the buildings, there is a consistent sense of quality, scale, materiality and proportion.
 The purpose of these Design Guidelines is to encourage a similar attention to these components in new construction, including extensions and additions.
 The Town does not encourage replication, but rather interpretation and complementary design.
-In a town with a rich architectural environment, good design will respect and complement the surroundings. - 2.
-Applicability.
+In a town with a rich architectural environment, good design will respect and complement the surroundings.

+- 2. Applicability.
 These Design Guidelines apply to all Districts and Subdistricts within the CHOD unless otherwise noted. - 3.
-Building Placement and Relationship to Public Realm a.
-Entries.
+Building Placement and Relationship to Public Realm - a.
+Entries. - i.

-- i.
 Building entries shall be clearly expressed by design elements such as a roof overhang, porch, portico or recessed entryway. - ii.
-Where feasible, entries shall be clearly defined and linked to a paved pedestrian network that includes the public sidewalk.

-b.
-Multiple buildings on a lot.
+Where feasible, entries shall be clearly defined and linked to a paved pedestrian network that includes the public sidewalk. - a.
+Multiple buildings on a lot. - i.

-- i.
 Parking and circulation on the site shall be organized so as to reduce the amount of impervious surface.
 Where possible, parking and loading areas shall be connected to minimize curb cuts onto public rights-of-way. - ii.
 A pedestrian network shall connect parking to the entries to all buildings and the buildings to each other. - iii.
 The orientation of multiple buildings on a lot should reinforce the relationships among the buildings.
 All building façade(s) shall be treated with the same care and attention in terms of entries, fenestration, and materials. - iv.
-The building(s) adjacent to the public street shall have a pedestrian entry facing the public street. - c.
+The building(s) adjacent to the public street shall have a pedestrian entry facing the public street. - b.
 Corner Lots.
 A building on a corner lot shall indicate a primary entrance either along one of the street-facing façades or on the primary corner as an entrance serving both streets. - i.
 Such entries shall be connected to the public sidewalk, if applicable. - ii.
 All façades visible from a public right-of-way shall be treated with similar care and attention in terms of entries, fenestration, and materials. - iii.
-Fire exits serving more than one story shall not be located on either of the street-facing façades. - d.
+Fire exits serving more than one story shall not be located on either of the street-facing façades. - c.
 Infill Lots.
-If the adjacent buildings are set back at a distance that exceeds the minimum front yard requirements, infill buildings shall meet the

-- requirements of Section 9.4 5.
+If the adjacent buildings are set back at a distance that exceeds the minimum front yard requirements, infill buildings shall meet the requirements of Section 9.4 5.
 Dimensional Standards.
-Otherwise, infill buildings may match the setback line of either adjacent building, or an average of the setback of the two buildings to provide consistency along the street.
+Otherwise, infill buildings may match the setback line of either adjacent building, or at a point in between the two buildings to provide consistency along the street. - d.
 Principal Façade and Parking.
-Parking shall be subordinate in design and location to the principal building façade.
+Parking shall be subordinate in design and location to the principal building façade. - i.
 Surface parking.
 Surface parking shall be located to the rear or side of the principal building.
-Parking shall not be located in the setback - Surface parking.
-Surface parking shall be located to the rear or side of the principal building.
-Parking shall not be located in the setback between the building and any lot line adjacent to the public right-ofway. - ii.
+Parking shall not be located in the setback

+- between the building and any lot line adjacent to the public right-ofway. - ii.
 Integrated garages.
 The principal pedestrian entry into the building shall be more prominent in design and placement than the vehicular entry into the garage. - iii.
 Parking structures.
 Building(s) dedicated to structured parking on the same lot as one or more multi-family buildings or mixed-use development shall be subordinate in design and placement to the multi-family or mixed-use building(s) on the lot.

-4. Building Massing and Orientation.
+4. Building Massing and Orientation .